-Internet of Things (IoT) holds a lot of promise in machine-to-machine communication enabling ‘smart’ devices.
 Technologists and business leaders are watching for innovative IoT applications in wearables, smartphones, smart meters, vehicles, factories, machines and other places where imagination takes us.
+Internet of Things (IoT) holds a lot of promise in machine-to-machine communication and use of ‘smart’ devices.

 IoT is the network of physical devices, vehicles, home appliances, and other items embedded with electronics, software, sensors, actuators, and network connectivity which enable these objects to connect and exchange data.
 (Wikipedia)

-IoT is really an aggregation of technologies with data-gathering sensors, machine-to-machine communication and networks to a ‘gateway,’ big-data and analytics to enable storage, analysis and review of the findings.
+IoT is really an aggregation of technologies with data-gathering sensors, machine-to-machine communication and networks to a ‘gateway,’ big-data and analytics and a review of the findings.

 Internet of Things Building Blocks

 An architecture for IoT can be as simple or as intricate as the requirements dictate.
-Simple IoT solution may include a few devices connected to a server, and more complex designs can involve a cluster of devices that can ‘transmit’ status or data about its environment and a gateway that captures the data from such devices.
-The data in turn is presented to users as reports and dashboards or sent as alerts.
+Simple IoT solution may include a few devices connected to a server, and more complex designs can include a cluster of devices that can ‘transmit’ status or data about its environment and a gateway that captures the data from such devices.
+The aggregate results of the findings are presented to users as reports and dashboards or sent as alerts.

 Device and Data Collection

-Data gathering in IoT begins with internet-enabled devices, sensors and other machines that gather information at the source.
+Data gathering in IoT begins with internet-enabled devices, sensors and other machines that collect information at the source.
 Sensors range in size, shape and capability based on requirements.
-For instance, large farms in North America may have hundreds of sensors across fields that could gather information on moisture, soil condition and other environmental factors.
-Likewise, an industrial scale IoT deployment at a large factory could deal with tens of thousands of sensors and devices deployed across multiple sites.
+For instance, large farms in North America may have hundreds of sensors across fields that gather information on moisture, soil condition and other environmental factors.
+Likewise, an industrial scale IoT deployment at a large factory might deal with tens of thousands of sensors and devices deployed across multiple sites.
+A smart home may be designed to include dozens of gadgets connected to a local network.

-Devices can be connected directly or indirectly via an IoT gateway.
-However, in industrial settings, it is more common to design a cloud enabled IoT gateway that interfaces with individual sensors to authenticate them and gather data.
-An IoT design may enable older equipment (with new sensors) along with the modern, intelligent, and connected devices.
+Devices can be connected directly to a network.
+In industrial settings, it is more common to design a cloud enabled IoT gateway that interfaces with individual sensors to authenticate them and gather data.
+An IoT design may enable older equipment and machines (with new sensors) along with the modern, intelligent, and connected devices.
 The devices can also be used to control the state of the equipment – For example, switching off a faulty machine, or remotely turning up the thermostat from a user’s iPhone.
 The gateway may also monitor the health and condition of sensors and maintain a registry of active devices.
 For example, a connected car may have a local gateway that would register sensor-enabled devices in the vehicle.

 Data processing and Analytics